Integration Tutorials /

-Send Purchases and other conversions attributed by Able to Facebook Conversions API.
+Send Purchases and other conversions attributed by Able to Meta (Facebook) Conversions API.

 Contents

-Attributing conversions to Facebook Ads is a common task, however doing it with sufficient precision is hard.
-Sales might happen in CRM, or, when they happen online, customer might not come back to the website, so tracking with Facebook Pixel JS produces substandard results.
-Able solves this problem with its Facebook Conversions API integration.
+Attributing conversions to Meta (Facebook) Ads is a common task, however doing it with sufficient precision is hard.
+Sales might happen in a payment system or a CRM, or, when they happen online, customer might not come back to the website, so tracking with Meta Pixel or GTM JavaScript produces substandard results.
+Able solves this problem with its server-side conversion tracking and Meta (Facebook) Conversions API integration.

 All of this happens in Able Customer Data Platform automatically, provided Able is used to track Facebook ad click conversions to leads.

-Once a purchase is attributed to the visitor, Able sends the following data to the Facebook Conversions API:
+Once a purchase is attributed to the visitor, Able sends the following data to the Meta (Facebook) Conversions API:

 1. Facebook Customer Identifiers.
 This includes the original ad click id (fbclid), when available, as well as browser id (fbp).